meajudaufba/meajudaufba/README.md

 ## Development

-If you are interested in colaborating with this project or if you are just curious about you have two options to "easily" run this code:
+If you are interested in collaborating with this project or if you are just curious about it, you have two options to "easily" run this code:

-### For both
+### In both cases

 1. Download this repo: `git clone https://github.com/Eowfenth/Alumni.git meajudaufba`
 2. Go into it: `cd meajudaufba`